SumiSastri/music-catalog/client/src/content-pages/toDos-section/README.md

 __Tutorials__

 LI Learning - Sean Wassell
+- Refactors to Hooks and shows the difference between vanilla JavaScript toDo list and a Hooks version.

 - starts with sync calls and how actions-reducers written with sync calls

 - Some CSS styling has been adapted from this tutorial to experiment with separation of concerns, it is a combination of ReactStrap and vanilla CSS.

+- Experiments with styled components

-You Tube - Net Ninjas [https://www.youtube.com/watch?v=0EAr12s8vkM&list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG&index=18&ab_channel=TheNetNinja]
+You Tube - Net Ninjas for the vanilla React version [https://www.youtube.com/watch?v=0EAr12s8vkM&list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG&index=18&ab_channel=TheNetNinja]